This article may contain links from our affiliate partners. Please read how we make money!

 If you have a smaller slow cooker that’s around 2 quarts, you can easily half the recipe to make 4 portions.
 This will also require changing the cooking time to 6 hours.

-For more information about different sized cookers have a look at this Different Slow Cooker Sizes Guide, and for more recipes to use with your slow cooker check out these 75 Dirt-Cheap Crockpot Recipes.
+Having a slow cooker is worth it, and if you want more information about different-sized cookers have a look at this Different Slow Cooker Sizes Guide, and for more recipes to use with your slow cooker check out these 75 Dirt-Cheap Crockpot Recipes.

 1) Add the Beef Mince to the slow cooker.
 Add a generous amount of Sea Salt & Cracked Black Pepper.
 Use a wooden spoon and spend about 1 minute breaking up the Beef Mince.